Japanese occupation of West Sumatra

-The Japanese occupation of West Sumatra, officially known as Sumatora Nishi Kaigan Shū (スマトラ西海岸州, Sumatora Nishikaigan-shū), took place from 1942 until 1945.
-During this period, the region was controlled by the Empire of Japan.
+Sumatora Nishi Kaigan Shū (スマトラ西海岸州, Sumatora Nishikaigan-shū), was the administrative designation for West Sumatra during its occupation and governance by the Empire of Japan from 1942 to 1945.
 Japanese forces entered Padang on 17 March 1942, encountering little resistance as Dutch colonial forces rapidly collapsed.
 Unlike most occupied territories in Indonesia, the government was headed by a Japanese civilian, rather than someone associated with the Japanese Imperial Army.
 Governor Yano Kenzo, the only civilian governor in occupied Indonesia, implemented policies aimed at incorporating local elites while advancing Japan's strategic and economic interests.